Bisher 1264 mal gespeichert

 Betreuung von Tieren

 Hilfe mit Computer /Internet

-We are actively involved in the flow arts and festival community.
-I spin hula hoop, poi and fans, and also dance with fire and John does fire safety for our local fire troupe.
-We host a Free Hula Hoop Camp here at the Homestead each fall, (Second week in September) as well as other smaller parties and events.
-The peace and quiet up here is remarkable, a great place to step off grid and experience living in the woods.
+I am actively involved in the flow arts and festival community.
+I spin hula hoop, poi and fans, and also dance with fire.
+I host a Free Hula Hoop Camp here at the Homestead each fall, (Second week in September) as well as other smaller parties and events.
+(These things are on pause due to covid.)

 These are some of the opportunities for workawayers to learn in a hands on way as they help us stay sustainable.

 Daily chores are the heartbeat of this homestead, and are perfect for those who like routine in their day.
 Chores are deeply helpful to me as well.
 When you complete chores, it frees up my attention for decision-making and the oversight needed to keep the homestead moving forward.
 Or maybe just to get some income generating online work done.
 The ideal workawayer for chores likes consistent routine, will be able to follow well-developed, tried and true instructions, show up on time for certain tasks, and is capable of clear and open interpersonal communication.
 This task is partially indoors.

 Daily chores include things like feeding chickens and gathering eggs, playing with and brushing the dogs (including picking up poop), washing dishes, vacuuming daily, and other household tasks.
 If you’re interested in doing chores, I can send you a full, detailed list with instructions.